followcrom/word-of-the-week/README.md

 - In the `.env` file, use the new app password as **GMAIL_PASSWORD**.

+- For prod, add the app password to GitHub Secrets **without** the quotes.

 <br>

 ### Allow VS Code Through UFW 🤖